 There are four key measurements to any paper roll (see definitions below):

-1. Roll Width
+1. Paper Roll Width

-2. Roll Diameter
+2. Paper Roll Diameter

-To measure the diameter, you must measure from edge to edge of the till roll going directly through the center spindle hole (the core) in the roll.
-The best way to do this is to put the roll down on a flat surface, with the flat side of the roll on the table so that it cannot roll.
+To measure the diameter, you must measure across the end of the roll, going directly through the center spindle hole (the core).
+The best way to do this is to stand the roll on its end on a flat surface so that it cannot roll.

-3. Roll Length
+3. Paper Roll Length

 4. Core Size

-So in conclusion, we usually describe the complete paper roll size by:
+So, in conclusion, we usually describe the complete paper roll size by: